Piers Morgan To Donald Trump: ‘More Americans Were Killed By Toddlers With Guns Than By Muslim Terrorists — Where’s The Executive Order For That?’

 Finally, Morgan says that Trump’s executive orders will not make America great again.
 Rather, “it’s making America hate.”

-[Featured image by AP Photo/ Louis Lanzano]
+[Featured Image by Louis Lanzano/AP Images]